 - You are also welcome/encouraged to design and make your own bingo card with crayons and paper- just make sure to design your card so that the proper numbers are filled in with the appropriate number range 1-75.
 See blank cards above for guidance/examples.

 - Show up for Virtual Veggie Bingo, and join our inaugural venture into the online world of social connection.
 We are sure it will be a fun and bumpy ride, with lots of laughs, gaffes, and good spirits.
 Speaking of spirits, a Virtual Tip Jar for HideOut employees will be available on the night of- we are supporting both gardens and service workers on these special nights.

 - Can’t make it “OUT” because of prior commitments but still want to show your support?
 Donate to Virtual Veggie Bingo GoFundMe Page.
 Remember, the money raised goes to NeighborSpace community garden/open space projects.
 Each week, a different community garden/food relief project will be the focus of our social fundraising.

 - Thanks to our prize donations from Chicago Honey Co-Op, Irv and Shelly’s Fresh Picks, Star Farm Chicago, Dark Matter Coffee, City Orchard, Laura Ann’s Jams, Bike-a-Bee Honey, Soup & Bread, Co-Op Sauce, Central Pickling, Homebrew, Gerrymander, Spoken Cafe, Castle Honey, and the HideOut.
-Please contact firstname.lastname@example.org if you have prizes/gift certificates that can be mailed
+Be sure to support and donate to the Hideout’s Virtual Tip Jar to support Hideout workers, who would normally be behind the bar for this special summer series.
+Please contact email@example.com if you have prizes/gift certificates that can be mailed

 - Join us each week- a different garden and caller will be highlighted each week.
 Please see schedule below- information will be updated soon.